Catch-22: Synopsis

-For most of the book, the reader is cushioned from directly experiencing the full horror of war, but the existence of these horrors is implied by the extreme trauma and fear that afflicts the airmen.
+For most of the book, the reader is cushioned from directly experiencing the full horror of war, but it is implied by the extreme trauma and fear that afflicts the airmen.
 In the final section, these events are laid bare.
 The horror begins with a pointless attack on an undefended Italian mountain village, with the succeeding chapters incorporating depictions of despair (Doc Daneeka and the chaplain), disappearance in combat (Orr and Clevinger), disappearance caused by the army (Dunbar) and death of most of Yossarian's friends (Nately, McWatt, Kid Sampson, Dobbs, Chief White Halfoat and Hungry Joe), culminating in the horrors of Chapter 39, in particular Aarfy's rape and murder of the innocent young woman Michaela.
 In Chapter 41 the full details of the death of Snowden are finally revealed.

-Nevertheless, the novel ends on an upbeat note with Yossarian learning of Orr's miraculous escape to Sweden and Yossarian's pledge to follow him there.
+Nevertheless, the novel ends on an upbeat note with Yossarian learning of Orr's miraculous escape to Sweden via rowing after purposefully crashing his plane and Yossarian's pledge to follow him there.